Daniels Bondars - Business Development Manager

 You're an early-stage founder who needs more than just advice—you need someone to act as your interim BD lead.
 I take your product from concept to first customers, building the strategy and executing the partnerships that prove your business model works in challenging markets.

-Where I Deliver the Most Value
+Where I Deliver The Most Value

 My expertise is laser-focused on validating and scaling businesses in the complex, relationship-driven markets of Africa and APAC.
 If you need a specialist for 0-to-1 growth in these regions—someone who's lived in the markets, built partnerships from scratch, and has cross-industry experience (fintech, renewable energy, adtech, SaaS, manufacturing)—we're a great fit.